 How are applications made?

-A grant will only be considered as part of a wider support package and after a full assessment.
+Grants are discretionary and will only be considered as part of a wider support package and after a full assessment.

 For further information please contact us.
 To make a referral, please contact your local CISWO office, call 01709 728115 or complete the online contact form.